How to start your new job the right way

 • Be approachable, interested and confident.

 Introduce yourself, don’t wait for people to make the first move.
-Talk about them, not yourself.
+Talk about them, not yourself and ask lots of questions.

 • Ask, don’t assume.